 The iPhone X has a dual-lens rear-facing camera, and uses this to offer Portrait Mode, an SLR-style bokeh photo effect that keeps the subject of a photo in focus while blurring the background.
 It looks great, and we love it.

-Portrait Lighting is still in beta, but is an additional set of lighting effects that will be available on the iPhone X (and the iPhone 8 Plus).
-We've not tried it yet, but the results look stunning.
+Portrait Lighting is an additional set of lighting effects available within Portrait Mode on the iPhone X (and the iPhone 8 Plus too, but not the iPhone 7 Plus).

 The Samsung also has a dual-lens camera on the back, and its Live Focus feature allows you to add and adjust a bokeh effect after the shot is taken.